Jumping Jacks

 The inciting incident occurs at 11 minutes when Betsy announces she's joining the WAC and leaving show business.
 Chick realizes he's losing her and their act falls apart without her participation..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Chick and Hap officially enlist in the paratroopers, signing away their comfortable civilian lives for the harsh reality of military training and jumping out of airplanes., moving from reaction to action.
+This indicates the protagonist's commitment to Chick and Hap officially enlist in the paratroopers, signing away their comfortable civilian lives for the harsh reality of military training and jumping out of airplanes., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Chick and Hap successfully complete a challenging training exercise and appear to have mastered military life.
+Of particular interest, this crucial beat False victory: Chick and Hap successfully complete a challenging training exercise and appear to have mastered military life.
 They're accepted by their unit and Betsy shows romantic interest in Chick.
 But the real test - actual parachute jumping - still looms., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, Hap freezes at the airplane door during their first real jump, unable to overcome his terror.
 This failure threatens their military careers, humiliates them before the unit, and risks losing Betsy's respect.
 Their cowardice is fully exposed., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.